 - Impairment of three or more functional areas

-A thing that you must keep in mind is that the laws determining if an injury is catastrophic or not are highly complex in nature.
+A thing that you must keep in mind is that the laws determining if it is a catastrophic injury or not are highly complex in nature.
 Therefore, you must seek the legal advice of an experienced personal injury lawyer to have the best chances of recovering your losses in the form of compensation.

 Recent Changes to Ontario Catastrophic Impairment Law